pitt-pekker-group/q-factor-fit/README.md

 # q-factor-fit

+The q-factor fitting methods and the associated computer code was developed by Zhuan Li.

 This code fits the Q-factor of the KTO resonator based on the following two-port circuit.

 This circuit is composed of two identical segements of transmission line, each characterized by the impedance $Z_1$ and propagation constant $\gamma = a+bj$, a central impedance element $Z$, and input and output impedances $Z_0$.